webdeveloperkanai/DEVSECIT/UI_UX_AUDIT_REPORT.md

-# DevSecIT UI/UX Comprehensive Audit & Recommendations
+# DEV SEC IT UI/UX Comprehensive Audit & Recommendations

 ## Overall Assessment: 7.5/10
 Strong foundation with good color scheme and typography, but needs refinements in spacing, hierarchy, and interactive elements.